DanielMcDonagh/playwright-sort-by-test/README.md

 # Playwright Sort-By Test Suite

-This repository contains focused end-to-end test suite that validates the **"Sort By"** functionality on [High Life Shop’s Speedbird Café](https://highlifeshop.com/speedbird-cafe).
+This repository contains focused end-to-end test suite that validates the **"Sort By"** functionality on [High Life Shop’s Café](https://highlifeshop.com/cafe).
 This project was built to demonstrate test design thinking, automation best practices, and CI/CD integration using Playwright + TypeScript.
 It was created as part of a technical test, and currently only holds one automated test case as per the technical test.

 As per the technical test, for each point a markdown file has been created to document the outcomes.
 Click any link below to jump to the full spec, strategy, or design notes.